halioti2/Charney_Alec/docs/context-track-a-ethan.md

 - When generating SQL, remind the model we already added the schema; ask it to generate migrations, not re-create tables.
 - Prefer idempotent n8n JSON exports; keep credentials redacted.
 - Ask for unit-test scaffolding or Postman collections to validate endpoints.

+## Coordination Notes
+- Communicate when API contracts change so Ashley/Erica/Rad can update their contexts without duplicating data sources.
+- Document the realtime vs. polling behavior in this file whenever implementation details evolve.